spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 AlbumData::from(Album::first())->except('songs', fn(AlbumData $data) => count($data->songs) > 0);
 ```

-In some cases you may want to define an `include` on a class level:
+In some cases you may want to define an `include` on a class level by implementing a method:

 ```php
 class AlbumData extends Data